 I had shared and they had shared a lot with me over the years, from the lost of my dog, to my baby, to the lost of their loved ones and their marital issues.
 Despite how they treated me above, those years held significance from building that business together to just our lives growing and changing.
 I really didn’t see it ending the way it did, or them thinking so little of me to react that way.

 1) Don’t stay too long, I clearly overstayed and should have left years ago, but became stuck due to circumstances at that time.

 2) Don’t work for/with wealthy people who own small businesses, if you can avoid it, ha!
 Most of them are the absolute worst, and have no real understanding of reality.
-All 3 of these moments were tied to people with a lot of wealth, and zero empathy, except for themselves.
+All 3 of these moments were tied to people with a lot of wealth, privilege, and zero empathy, except for themselves.

 3) You have to actually value yourself to be truly valuable, and that’s never been easy for me.
 My low self worth impacted the way I was treated for sure.
 I allowed myself to be treated poorly, and allowed myself to be unprotected, because I accepted what I was told to be the truth.
 There are a lot of liars out there, even the ones that appear to be committed to doing good…trust me on that.

 4) Life can change drastically in a moment.
 Since losing my job we have experienced some serious financial hardships, so putting your everything into a job really doesn’t add up in the end.
 Put that effort into your family and see your job for what it is.
 As long as there is money involved, no matter the size of the business, there will never be a true genuine relationship between you and them.
 Do your best work, but don’t give yourself away, keep that for those that truly love you.